Bhaavya/EducationalWeb/README.md

 ## EducationalWeb

-### Here are the instructions for getting started with the proejct
+### Here are the instructions for getting started with the proejct:

+fkk